inventables/x-carve-instructions/750mm/step7/index.md

 <img src="photo/P4220548jpg11.jpg">
 <p>Install the side board to the frame using the M5x8mm button head cap screws.</p>
 <img src="photo/jpfs_DSC2935.jpg">
-<p>Insert pre-assembly insertion nuts into the ends of the frame.
+<p>Insert pre-assembly t-slot nuts into the ends of the frame.
 These will be used to attach the side board to the rest of the machine using the side board plates.</p>
 <img src="photo/P4220549jpg12.jpg">
 <img src="photo/P4220559jpg22.jpg">
 <p>Lift the machine onto the side board and tighten down remaining button head cap screws.</p>
 <img src="photo/P4220560jpg23.jpg">
 <img src="photo/P4220563jpg26.jpg">
 <img src="photo/P4220566jpg29.jpg">
-<p>Slide the post-assembly pre-insertion nuts into place, lining them up with the holes in the bracket, and secure the drag chain end in place.</p>
+<p>Insert the two post-assembly t-slot nuts and slide into place, lining them up with the holes in the bracket, and secure the drag chain end in place.</p>
 <img src="photo/P4220567jpg30.jpg">
 <img src="photo/P4220569jpg32.jpg">